Street noise includes amplifiers or machinery in the street, if they are considered to be causing a noise nuisance.

-The police may take action against excessive engine noise or over-loud stereos.
+The police can take action against excessive engine noise or over-loud stereos.

 Most of the complaints we receive are about loud music from houses and flats.

-Not everyone appreciates the same level or type of music, particularly if it prevents them from sleeping.
+Not everybody appreciates the same level of music, particularly if it prevents them from sleeping.

-Please try to keep music at a reasonable level, especially at night or when your doors and windows are open.
+Please try to keep music to a reasonable level, especially at night or when your doors and windows are open.

 Remember that sound travels through walls and ceilings, too - especially if the sound insulation is not very good.